13 Reasons Why Toddlers Won't Sleep & Tips To Deal With It

 Toddlers usually need 10 to 12 hours of sleep at night and one to two hours during the day (10).
 Thus, they may stay awake for an average of five to six hours during the day.
 However, this may vary from one toddler to another.

-Most parents are constantly concerned regarding the nighttime tantrums of their toddlers.
-Knowing why your toddler won’t sleep and tips for coping with this situation could help.
+Most parents are concerned regarding the nighttime tantrums of their toddlers.
+Knowing why your baby fights sleep and trying a few tips for coping with this situation could help.
 For example, hyperstimulation, undisclosed fears, desire to play, certain medical conditions, and uncomfortable bedding could make your toddler refuse to go to bed, leading to sleep disturbances.
 You may try implementing a good nighttime routine, minimize screen time, and encourage them with rewards to follow a sleep routine.
 If you are concerned about your toddler’s sleep problems, you may speak to a healthcare provider.

 Infographic: How To Prepare A Toddler’s Bedroom For Bedtime?